Things to Do in Gibraltar in a Fun Filled 3 Days

 10 of the Best Things to do in Gibraltar

-If you’re only going on a short trip, it is not as much time as you think to do all the things to do in Gibraltar.
+If you’re only going on a short trip, it is not as much time as you think to fit in all the things to see and do in Gibraltar.
 So take a look at the options below and prioritise which are must-do’s for your weekend away.

 1) Take the Gibraltar Cable Car to the Upper Rock Nature Reserve

 If there’s one thing people know about Gibraltar, it has the only wild Barbary macaque monkey population in Europe.
 However, the Barbary apes are not wandering around the streets.
 Instead, they can only be found on the iconic rock of Gibraltar and in the apes’ den, making a visit to the nature reserve one of the top activities in Gibraltar.

 There are a few different ways to get to the upper rock nature reserve, but the most convenient is the Gibraltar cable car.
 Not only will you enjoy the superb views from the cable car, but you will also save yourself precious time.
 You can walk to the cable car station in 30 minutes or so from Ocean Village or grab a taxi if you want to save your feet.